Hakesh/p3-battleship-game/README.md

 ## Credits

 - [How to build HANGMAN with Python in 10 MINUTES by Kite](https://www.youtube.com/watch?v=m4nEnsavl6w)
-  - This video was useful as it gave me an idea on how to go about making the Hangman game part
+  - This video was useful as it gave me an idea on how to go about making the Hangman game part.

 - [Clear Terminal code by Poke](https://stackoverflow.com/questions/2084508/clear-terminal-in-python)
   - Wasn't sure how to clear the terminal mid-program but Poke had an excellent reply to the original question.
 I turned his code